 The expansion of legislation to allow for intervention orders on the basis of cyberstalking provides an alternative to prosecution [see Intervention Orders (Prevention of Abuse) Act 2009 (SA) s 8(4)].
 As with any criminal offence, a charge of stalking/cyberstalking must be proved beyond a reasonable doubt.
 In contrast, an application for an intervention order requires only that it can be established that a danger exists on the balance of probabilities.
 In addition, given terms of imprisonment for stalking are rare, an intervention order potentially offers a longer period of protection than a conviction could (see Intervention orders).

 Many websites, such as Facebook, will remove pages and content that is offensive and can also ban cyber bullies from using the site.
 Contact the website administrator or company to request material to be removed.
-From 16 January 2013, Facebook, Google (YouTube), Microsoft and Yahoo! have each committed to participating in the Commonwealth Government's Cooperative Arrangement for Complaints Handling on Social Networking Sites.
-Under the arrangement, these providers are required to:
+Alternatively, a report may be made in some circumstances to the Office of the eSafety Commissioner, see Office of the eSafety Commissioner.

 Cyber bullying and trolling may also be defamatory (damaging to a person’s reputation) – see Defamation.